 How does the price table work?

 Based on the book size you have chosen, you estimate the number of pages (unless you already know the exact number).
 After choosing a black and white or full-colour pages, you can see what the minimum and the suggested retail price are.
 At the minimum price your profit margin is 0.
 This option useful for when the book is meant for private use, or as a gift.
 At the suggested price your margin is included, which is the same as our margin.
 At step 6 ‘Price’ we always show you the suggested retail price.
 You can modify that price yourself by either raising or lowering it.

 We also wish that printing full-colour pages was less expensive.
 However, as the machines are more costly and ink usage is higher, this is unavoidable.
 Besides, we only charge for the actual number of pages in full colour (supporting colours as well).

 Is the cover in full colour?

 Yes, the cover is printed in full colour by default.
-If you wish, a cover in black and white is possible as well, of course.
+If you want a cover in black and white, that’s also possible of course.